-This year, many Jews around the globe are unable to participate in synagogue services.
-This means that G-d desires that we reach the spiritual peaks of Sinai in our own homes.
-The goal of this booklet is to help you do just that.
+This year, some Jews around the globe are still unable to participate in synagogue services.
+The goal of this booklet is to help those at home to reach the spiritual peak of Sinai and to provide holiday inspiration to all.